 Matching Tuition Scholarships for External Fellowships are awarded, subject to the availability of funding, to students who have received external fellowships that provide a stipend, but do not provide separate funds to cover the cost of tuition.
-The Graduate School policy on External Fellowship Tuition Remission is listed at http://apps.gradschool.umd.edu/catalog/fellowship policies.htm#16.
+The Graduate School policy on External Fellowship Tuition Remission is listed at https://academiccatalog.umd.edu/graduate/policies/student-fellowships the student of tuition.